 In an EAL setting, the experiential approach integrates equine-human interaction that is guided by a planned learning experience to meet the identified goals or desires of the participant(s).
 Working with equines provides opportunities to teach critical life skills such as trust, respect, honesty and communication.
 Equines use mostly non-vocal communication and are in-tune with human behavior.
 This can help participants to better understand and learn how our non-verbal communication might be impacting or influencing others in their lives.
 Equines ask people to be aware of their surroundings at all times.
 Through interactions with the equines, participants learn a heightened self-awareness.
 Self-awareness is important in order to reveal patterns of behavior and gives participants the opportunity to think in a new way.
 Furthermore, participants gain self-esteem and self-confidence while learning how to work with such a large and powerful creature.
 In all, equines provide us with a way to see our internal landscape and modes of operation exposed.
 They offer us the opportunity to experience humility, compassion and challenge – all critical elements to supporting self-growth and self-awareness

 REINS began as a class project of the Equine Management program at Lakeshore Technical College in Cleveland, Wisconsin in 1982.
 It continues today as REINS, Inc. a charitable organization under section 501 (3) (c) of the IRS code.
 We operate at a leased site in Sheboygan Falls, WI.
-This site is generously provided by Majestic Crossing Dairies, LLC.
+This site is generously provided by Majestic Crossing Dairy, LLC.
 REINS is PATH International* accredited.
-Today, PATH Intl. has more than 870 member centers and more than 8,000 individual members in countries all over the world, who help and support more than 62,400 men, women and children--including more than 5,500 veterans--with special needs each year through a variety of equine-assisted activities and therapies programs.
+Today, PATH Intl. has more than 870 member centers and more than 8,000 individual members in countries all over the world, who help and support more than 67,000 men, women and children–including more than 5,500 veterans–with special needs each year through a variety of equine-assisted activities and therapies programs.

 REINS uses PATH International* certified instructors to ensure that we offer the best in education, safety and instruction for our students and volunteers.The program runs during the summer months of June, July and August.
-Classes are scheduled in one-hour increments, three days each week.
+Classes are scheduled in one-hour to one and a half hour increments, five days each week.

 Safety is our prime concern.
 Horses are donated for the program, and carefully screened.
 The horses selected are usually older (over 10 years old), well trained and well behaved.
 Three volunteers are usually assigned to each rider; one leads the horse, and the other two walk on each side of the horse to ensure stability of the rider.
 The amount of assistance is determined by the rider’s abilities.